gcfrench/tallyr/README.md

 ## Changing the counter behaviour

-By default the counter counts down from the total number of row to be iterated over, as this allows a quick assessment of how far there is to go with the iteration step, but this behaviour can be changed so that the counter counts up from zero instead.
+By default the counter counts down from the total number of rows to be iterated over, allowing a quick assessment of how far there is to go with the iteration step, but this behaviour can be changed so that instead the counter counts up from zero.

-You can alter this behaviour via the `type` argument.
-On passing **add** to this argument the counter will increase sequentially whilst passing **subtract** the counter will decrease sequentially.
+You can alter this count behaviour via the `type` argument.
+On passing **add** to this argument the counter will increase sequentially, whilst passing **subtract** the counter will decrease sequentially.

 ```{r}